opencpn-radar-pi/radar_pi/INSTALL.md

     $ cmake -DCMAKE_TOOLCHAIN_FILE=cmake/android-armhf-toolchain.cmake ..
     $ make

+The Android builds are governed by _build-conf.rc_ and can be disabled or just work in dry-run mode without uploading anything.
+See the file for details.

 #### Building on windows (MSVC)
 On Windows, build is performed in the _build_ directory using a CMD shell: